gauravvvvvvvvvv/object-orion/README.md

 # Object Orion

 Object Orion is a machine learning model for real-time object detection, trained on the Pascal VOC dataset.
-Named after the constellation Orion, it is designed to identify 20 classes of objects with high accuracy, with the flexibility to expand to more classes in future versions.
+Named after the constellation Orion, it is designed to identify 20 classes of objects efficiently, with the flexibility to expand to more classes in future versions.

 ## Key Features